missionpinball/mpf-docs/docs/shows/default_shows.md

 ### Color

 This show does not allow for selection of light color.
-The default on color of the light will be used if none has been declared on the device.
+The default on color of the light will be used if none has been defined on the device.
 See: [lights:default_on_color](../config/lights.md#default_on_color).

 ### Tokens